poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 [![The Life of a Software Engineer, by Manu Cornet](./2011.11.15_building_software.png)](https://bonkersworld.net/building-software)

 Early in my career, I was obsessed with "best practices".
 I wanted to write code that would stand the test of time.
 Code that was objectively ideal.
+Everything had to be functional, pure, and composable.
 After all, my programming idols on Twitter said it was good.
 This is clearly the best way of building software.
 Who am I to question them?

-This is the same mindset that leads to the exhausting pursuit of the shiniest of tech stacks.
-How can I convince my boss to let me use Rectangular.js, Crust, Kappa, and GiraffeQL to build our new serverless CRUD app orchestrated by Gooberyetis?
-We need to use microservices, the best state management patterns, and only the purest of functional programming paradigms, so we are future proof.
-If it works for BigCorp, surely it works for us.

-Don't get me wrong though, these are all great tools (jk, none of them exist).
-Just keep in mind that tools like these are often extracted from specific use cases and engineering cultures that might differ from yours.
+There was a sense I had that if I wrote it well enough and adopted the right patterns and libraries, that my project would be set for life.

 ### Best practice today, anti-pattern tomorrow

-As I worked on more projects, I started to question the dogma I believed so strongly in.
+As I gained experience working on more projects, I started to question the dogma I so strongly believed in.
 If I had to identify the turning point, it was when I first started learning a new programming language, Elixir.
 Up to that point, Ruby and JavaScript were the tools I knew best.
 It turns out that there's truth behind Maslow's Hammer--"I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."

 Learning a new language that was unlike anything I had used before was humbling.
 I struggled for hours trying to understand pattern matching.
 Variable declarations are one of the first things you learn as a total beginner in any programming language.
 Yet here I was struggling to understand it, despite having done this for a few years.